Codehound1/sepsis-compliance-etl/docs/index.md

 # 🧬 Sepsis Compliance ETL Project

 This is a data engineering and visualization project built using  mock data.
 The goal is to measure patient compliance with sepsis bundle metrics.
+Hospitals must report on timely care for patients with sepsis and septic shock.
+This project extracts clinical data, calculates compliance with SEP-1 measures, and visualizes results.
 ## 📊 Dashboard Preview

 ![Dashboard](dashboard.png)